ƽÌØÎå²»ÖÐ

 9. How can I request a copy of a photograph that I found in the University Archives' Photo Collection Database?

 The ƽÌØÎå²»ÖÐ Archives Digital Services can provide digital scans of photographs held in our collection.
-Those wanting a digital copy of a photograph should submit their request to refdesk.archives [at] mcgill.ca, quoting the file number (e.g. PR042325).
+Search the photo database .
+Submit your request to refdesk.archives [at] mcgill.ca, quoting the photo number (e.g. PR042325).
 Please inform us of any digital imaging details such as preferred resolution and file format.

-Please contact the University Archives refdesk.archives [at] mcgill.ca (reference desk) for information regarding copyright, permission, and service rates.
+Please contact the University Archives refdesk.archives [at] mcgill.ca (reference desk) for information regarding copyright and permissions.

 Questions?
 Ask us!ÌýÌýChatÌý•ÌýEmailÌý•ÌýTextÌý•ÌýCall ÌýÌýÌýÌýÌýÌýÌýÌýÌýÌý SendÌýfeedbackÌýÌýÌýÌýReportÌýaÌýproblem